Several injured in stampede at India's Kumbh Mela festival – DW – 01/29/2025

 Several injured in stampede at India's Kumbh Mela festivalJanuary 29, 2025

-Several people have been injured in a stampede at India's Maha Kumbh festival, as tens of thousands of people gathered on the banks of the Ganges for the event that has been touted as the world's biggest religious event.
+Dozens of people have been injured in a stampede at India's Maha Kumbh festival, as tens of thousands of people gathered on the banks of the Ganges.

+Celebrated over a span of 45 days, Wednesday marks the occasion of 'Mauni Amavasya' which is the last new moon night before the festival of Mahashivratri.

+It is known to be the most crowded day of the Kumbh Mela as devotees believe a dip in the holy river on this day brings blessings from their ancestors.

 The festival kicked off earlier in the month, with organizers saying they expect around 400 million people, more than the population of the US, to descend on the northern city of Prayagraj between January 13 and February 26.